 Some key dates to note, where you can get in volunteer hours:

-There are currently two Executive Positions looking for volunteers:
+There are currently multiple Executive Positions looking for volunteers:

 - Attend 4-5 meetings (1.5 hrs usually) and take notes on discussion.
 Type and submit to committee.